This double wide makeover is what MHL is all about.

 Before we close, I wanted to share one of Shannon’s projects.

-She speaks honestly of the issues she encountered and the lessons she learned during her manufactured home transformation, too.
+She speaks honestly about the issues she encountered and the lessons she learned during her manufactured home transformation, too.

 Double Wide Makeover – The Interview